EmanuelOverflow/cuSOM/README.md

 # CUSOM

-CuSOM is a CUDA implementation of [Self Organizing Map](https://en.wikipedia.org/wiki/Self-organizing_map)
+CuSOM is a CUDA implementation of [Self Organizing Map](https://en.wikipedia.org/wiki/Self-organizing_map).

+### Important
+It was developed for accademic purpose, some features are not available or need to be modified.

 ## Prerequisites